Academic Staff Award

 Awarded to an outstanding sociology and/or anthropology student, this honor recognizes academic excellence and active engagement in the fields of sociology and anthropology.

-This award is presented to a graduating senior with a major or minor in history or a history concentration in the social science major who has demonstrated distinguished academic performance in history.
-The award is named for Dr. Ted L. Underwood, history faculty member from 1967 until his retirement in 1999.
+This award is presented to a graduating senior with a major or minor in history who has demonstrated distinguished academic performance in history.
+The award is named for Dr. Ted L. and Judith Underwood.
+Ted served the University of Minnesota Morris as an outstanding scholar, teacher, and administrator from 1967 until his retirement in 1999.
+Judith completed a degree in education at University of Minnesota Morris in 1971 and pursued a successful career in education in the Minneapolis area from 1973 to 1999.

 The Wawokiya (Lakota for “one who helps”) Award is awarded annually to an outstanding senior psychology major.
 Recipients who receive this award have strong records of accomplishment at Morris and sincere interest in helping others.